PaNaVTEC/Clean-Contacts/Readme.md

 [Spanish] (http://es.slideshare.net/ChristianPanadero/my-way-to-clean-android-android-day-salamanca-edition), [English] (http://es.slideshare.net/ChristianPanadero/my-way-to-clean-android-android-day-salamanca-edition-45930288)

 ##How to start with this localGateway
-The project is divided in 5 modules:
+The project is divided in 4 modules:

 * App (Android): Contains UI, Dependency injection (Configuration) and implementation details of some figures like the Bus and Invoker.
 * Presentation (Java): Contains presenters of (MVP) and the contract (View interface) to comunicate with.
 * Domain (Java): Contains Interactors and bussines logic
-* Repository (Java): Basic [localGateway](http://martinfowler.com/eaaCatalog/localGateway.html) implementation.
-It handles the data sources and knows when to choose network/bdd.
 * Data (Android): Data sources implementation (network, bdd, shared prefs...)
 * **Bonus:** Desktop.
 Using the logic of this app and re-implementation details (App module and data module) I re-used code to create a JavaFX implementation of the first screen to show a contact list